Shopify/wolverine/README.md

 ## How do I use it?

 1) Make sure you have redis 2.6 or higher installed.
-As of now, that means compiling from source.
+As of now, that means compiling from source:

 ```shell
 git clone https://github.com/antirez/redis.git